nfisher1226/fretboard-layout/README.md

 Currently, when given incorrect input the program panics.
 There is a need for proper, more idiomatic error handling.
 This is higher priority.

-A gui in pyqt5 is planned but not yet implemented.
-An inkscape plugin is possible but not currently planned.